Setup Guide

 initially_suspended=true

-comment = 'Used by select.dev'
+comment = 'Used by select.dev';

 grant monitor, operate, usage, modify

-on warehouse select_user to role select_user
+on warehouse select_user to role select_user;

 Step 3: Create a storage integration

 To export your account's metadata in the fastest and most cost-efficient way, we export directly to a secure Google Cloud Storage (GCS) bucket.
-The commands below create a storage integration and allow the select_user role to write the Snowflake metadata to SELECT's GCS bucket using it.
+The commands below create a storage integration and allows the select_user

 use role accountadmin;